MuhammadHassanBashir/Outline-wiki-deployment-on-vm-with-nginx-reservse-proxy-and-SSL-certificate/README.md

 ### Point domain to the server where Nginx is running

-    our domain is hosted in cloud dns... go to the cloud dns and point domain to vm where nginx is running..(add record section)
+    our domain is hosted in cloud dns... go to the cloud dns and point domain to vm where nginx is running..(add record section).
+"Then go to cloud DNS under hosted zone and point domain to vm static ip.
+In my case my domain is docs.disearch.ai"

     now use this to issue certificate.
     sudo certbot --nginx  or sudo certbot --nginx -d <domain-name>